Sitemap

 Public Management Economics, MPA-612

-Graduate Teaching Assistant, Brigham Young University, Romney Institute of Public Service and Ethics
+Graduate Teaching Assistant, Brigham Young University, Romney Institute of Public Service and Ethics, 2018

 Course support, lab direction and tutoring, assignment grading for Dr. Andrew Heiss.
 By the end of this course, you will (1) be literate in fundamental economic principles, (2) understand the limits of economic theory and free markets, (3) justify government and nonprofit intervention in the economy, and (4) make informed policy recommendations by analyzing and evaluating public sector policies.